Shurui7/Link-discord-bot/README.md

 # Link-discord-bot
-Discord bot that can send links
+A simple bot to send links
+Uses discord.py

+How to setup?

+Go to the "core.py"
+Then insert your token
+Start it
+Now it works perfectly 😄